Quick overview

 Genesis: from sign to token

 The starting point was a photo from Vienna on 11/20/2021.
-The claim fused protest culture with crypto buzzwords.
-Soon after, token pages surfaced on price aggregators monetizing the catchphrase.
-The pattern is typical: attention is declared an asset.
+The claim mixed protest culture with crypto buzzwords.
+Soon after, token pages appeared on price aggregators and monetised the catchphrase.
+The pattern is familiar: attention gets dressed up as an asset.

 How meme coins work

-Meme coins are typically attention projects.
-Common building blocks are cloned smart contracts, central developer keys, soothing labels like “renounced” or “liquidity locked,” marketing roadmaps without a product, short lock periods, and aggressive social pushes.
+Meme coins are usually attention projects.
+Common building blocks include cloned smart contracts, central developer keys, soothing labels like renounced or liquidity locked, marketing roadmaps without a product, short lock periods, and aggressive social pushes.
 Supervisory authorities have warned about these patterns for years without criminalizing meme coins per se.

 On-chain red flags